 Prohibited Conduct under this policy is also prohibited under the Clery Act as amended by VAWA, Title VII of the Civil Rights Act of 1964, Ohio Revised Code Chapter 4112, and other applicable statutes, regulations and administrative code provisions.

 The College has designated Samantha Hughes as the Title IX Coordinator.
-The Title IX Coordinator will be informed of all non-confidential reports of Prohibited Conduct, and will oversee the College’s centralized review, investigation, and resolution of those reports to ensure the College’s compliance with Title IX and the effective implementation of this policy.
+The Title IX Coordinator will be informed of all non-confidential reports of Prohibited Conduct, and will manage the College’s centralized review, investigation, and resolution of those reports to ensure the College’s compliance with Title IX and the effective implementation of this policy.
 All references to actions by the Title IX Coordinator may be performed by the Title IX Coordinator or a designee.